Creating an Inclusive and Accessible Playground

 Secondary School

 The disparity between age and ability is less defined by the time children get to secondary school.
-Children will usually be of a similar physical ability by this point, which reduces the risk of more severe injury through play.
+Children will usually be of similar physical ability by this point, which reduces the risk of more severe injury through play.
 However, it’s easy to forget how small a Year 7 is compared to a Year 11… A lot of schools stagger their break times so that children can play with their own age groups, which usually helps prevent a football straight to the face!

 Play surfacing is an integral part of safety, and is the difference between injury and safety.
 No matter the age of the children using your surface, you should always ensure that the ground meets safety standards and minimises the risk of injury.
 By considering the age of the playground user and what kind of equipment or games will be used or played, this should clarify what surfacing will be the most appropriate.